Berenice Abbott: Trip to Europe, photography, and poetry

 In 1925, Man Ray introduced her to Eugène Atget's photographs.
 She became interested in Atget's work, and managed to persuade him to sit for a portrait in 1927.
 He died shortly thereafter.
 She acquired the prints and negatives remaining in Eugène Atget's studio at his death in 1927.
 While the government acquired much of Atget's archive – Atget had sold 2,621 negatives in 1920, and his friend and executor André Calmettes sold 2,000 more immediately after his death — Abbott was able to buy the remainder in June 1928, and quickly started work on its promotion.
 An early tangible result was the 1930 book Atget, photographe de Paris, in which she is described as photo editor.
 Due to a lack of funding, Abbott sold a one-half interest in the collection to Julien Levy for $1,000.
 Abbott's work on Atget's behalf would continue until her sale of the archive to the Museum of Modern Art in 1968.
 In addition to her book The World of Atget (1964), she provided the photographs for A Vision of Paris (1963), published a portfolio, Twenty Photographs, and wrote essays.
 Her sustained efforts helped Atget gain international recognition.

+Before his work was discovered by a group of young foreign artists connected to Surrealism, specifically American photographers Man Ray and Berenice Abbott, Atget was not well known outside of Paris.
+Abbott met the photographer shortly before Atget died in 1927 and bought the remainder of his estate, which contained thousands of prints and over a thousand negatives.
+Abbott supported Atget's ideas of Paris as "realism unadorned" and chronicled the architectural environment of New York City.
+She preserved the creative heritage of the humble "author-producer," who never called himself a photographer, by promoting Atget's images to audiences around the world for decades through books and exhibitions.
+Her significant contribution to upholding Eugène Atget's legacy is sometimes overlooked.
+She helped ensure his posthumous position as a pioneer in documentary photography by actively promoting his archive through books and exhibitions in addition to buying it.